AndreasHiropedi/ezSTEP/README.md

       - https://www.nature.com/articles/s41586-022-04506-6 (for the promoter sequences data from the Vaishnav et al. (2022) paper, the file is called yeast_data.csv)

-  - ```downloadable_data```: this contains the example datasets for training, testing and querying data, which can be downloaded directly from our platform.
-These datasets were also obtained from the coding sequences data from the Cambray et al. (2018) paper, again using a random split.

-  - ```local_version```: this contains all the code for the version of the app that can be installed and set up on a local device.
-The main difference is that, unlike the server version, there is no need to ensure a mult-user environment using Redis, and so global variables stored on the local device are used for handling the app's data instead.
+  - ```database```: this contains all the code to set up, populate, and clean the SQLite database used for storing the user provided data (NOTE: the data is stored temporarily and the database is cleaned periodically in order to remove data from expired sessions)

+  - ```models```: this contains all the code for the different models that we make available on the platform, and includes the code on training, testing, evaluating and performing hyperparameter optimisation.
+The four models available on the platform are:

+    - **Random Forest**

+    - **Ridge Regressor**

+    - **Multi-layer Perceptron**

+    - **Support Vector Machine**

+  - ```pages```: since ezSTEP is a multi-page web-app, this folder contains all the code for all the other pages available on the platform, such as the 'About Us' page, the user guidelines, and the pages allowing users to create models and view their results

+  - ```utils```: this contains all the code providing the model customization functionality offered on the platform, including feature encoding, feature normalization, feature selection and performing unsupervised learning on the data

 ## Installation